kyotolesson-class/kyotolesson-class.github.io/junior_coders/0c23f5f29d83139f13fc32a19c49dee01bfcd93f/class_notes_lessons/SunflowerClassNotes.md

   : Kids then worked on new projects.

-{% include zakviewer.html Name="2022 1 8 Untitled-98 on Scratch" ID="https://scratch.mit.edu/projects/625373455/" caption="Student Y and student N worked on a knock knock joke project and we focused on how to use the ask block. " %}
+{% include zakviewer.html Name="2022 1 8 Untitled-98" ID="https://scratch.mit.edu/projects/625373455/" caption="Student Y and student N worked on a knock knock joke project and we focused on how to use the ask block. " %}

 {% include imgur.html title="" ID="https://i.imgur.com/cQBdM4I.png" caption="The code tests the response to see if it matches 'Who's there?' or 'who's there?'." width="" height="" spacer="" %}